dsloyer/ez-kubeadm/README.md

 After hammering out issues with WSL, I'm satisfied that that environment is as good as the native Ubuntu under which these scripts were developed.
 That said, see notes below.

-As of mid-Feb, 2019, this script creates a 3-node k8s cluster, with these versions:
+As of mid-Mar, 2019, this script creates a 3-node k8s cluster, with these versions:
-  * Kubernetes: 1.13.3                          (current version on kubernetes.io)
+  * Kubernetes: 1.13.4                          (current version on kubernetes.io)
   * Docker:     18.06.2                         (prescribed by kubernetes.io)
   * Centos:     CentOS7,                        (prescribed by kubernetes.io))
-    * Version:  1901.01                         (latest CentOS7 box from Vagrant)
+    * Version:  1902.01                         (latest CentOS7 box from Vagrant)
   or
   * Ubuntu:     Ubuntu/xenial64                 (prescribed by kubernetes.io)
-    * Version   20190215.0.0                    (latest Ubuntu Xenial box from Vagrant)
+    * Version   20190308.0.0                    (latest Ubuntu Xenial box from Vagrant)

 ## Setup (Linux and Windows hosts):
   1. Install VirtualBox and vagrant on your host system (my host is Ubuntu Bionic Beaver, which